apierson2002/APprojects/README.md

-### Andrew Pierson Project Portfolio ###
+### Andrew Pierson's Project Portfolio ###

-Here are several projects I did while I was in college at the University of North Alabama.
+Here are several projects I've done while attending college at the University of North Alabama.

-1. The first project is...
+1. Branch 1: